 Last Thursday, SANA reported two civilians wounded in a series of Israeli air strikes on the western Hama and Tartus regions.

-Since civil war erupted in Syria in 2011, Israel has carried out hundreds of air strikes against its northern neighbour, targeting government troops as well as allied Iran-backed forces and Hezbollah fighters.
+Since civil war erupted in Syria in 2011, Israel has carried out hundreds of air strikes against its northern neighbor, targeting government troops as well as allied Iran-backed forces and Hezbollah fighters.

 While Israel rarely comments on individual strikes, it has acknowledged carrying out hundreds of them.